 No sensitive information: This includes accounts, customer details, vendor, staff or proprietary data; plus

 Nobody ever accidentally deletes anything: Dropbox is a syncing service, which means when a file is deleted, it deletes it from all machines.
-While the file is recoverable from the Dropbox website within 30 days, by the time you notice it’s missing, it might be too late.
+By the time you realize the file is missing, it may be too late to recover it.

 Your business also misses out on important security controls, such as user-level access control and password protected links.
 Rather like a free-for-all, the shared files are sitting there available to anyone with either a connected device or an unsecure weblink.
 You’ll also miss collaborative editing, losing out in productivity and data resilience as multiple employees overwrite each other simultaneously, with no record of who even opened the file, let alone changed it.